HughSalvatore/FileTranslate_baiduAPI/README.md

 > key3=value3
 >
 ## How to use
-	Run the script at the terminal，follow the prompts to enter the necessary parameters.For example:
+	Run the script at the terminal，follow the prompts to enter the necessary parameters.If you want to test this script, please put two files in the same directory to run.
 > 请输入文件格式:
 >
 > 1) a:b 2) a=b